Jeremy Abbott: 2008–09

-2009–2010 season
+2009–10 season

-Abbott began the 2009–10 season with a 5th-place finish at the 2009 NHK Trophy.
+Abbott began the 2009–10 season with a fifth-place finish at the 2009 NHK Trophy.
 He then won the 2009 Skate Canada to qualify once again for the Grand Prix Final, where he placed fourth.

 At the 2010 U.S. Championships, Abbott won both segments of the competition to win the title overall, finishing 25 points ahead of the second place Evan Lysacek.
-He was named to the Olympic team.
-At the 2010 Olympics, Abbott placed 15th place in the short program, with a score of 69.40.
-Abbott earned a score of 149.56 in the free skate, placing 9th in that segment of the competition and moving up to place 9th overall.
-At the 2010 World Championships, he skated a strong short to place 6th in the segment.
-In the long program, he fell on the quad and double axel and placed 5th overall.
-In the off-season, Abbott performed on the Stars on Ice tour.
+He was named to the Winter Olympic team.
+At the 2010 Winter Olympics in Vancouver, Canada, Abbott placed fifteenth place in the short program.
+Abbott earned a score of 149.56 in the free skate, placing ninth overall.
+At the 2010 World Championships, he skated a strong short program to place sixth in the segment; however, in the free skate, he twice fell and finished fifth overall.
+In the off-season, Abbott performed with the Stars on Ice tour.

-2010–2011 season
+2010–11 season

 Abbott decided to remain with Sato for the 2010–11 season.
 In a November 2011 interview, he said he was seeing a sports psychologist once a week.
-He also works with Jason Dungjen.
-His training was hampered by his first serious boot problems of his career.
+His training was hampered by the first serious boot problems of his career.
 Abbott explained, "I could not get the blades mounted quite right, and they were never quite comfortable".
 He went through eight pairs of boots.
 The problems were resolved toward the end of the season.

-At the 2011 U.S. Championships, Abbott was second after the short program but struggled through parts of his long program to finish fourth overall.
+At the 2011 U.S. Championships, Abbott was second after the short program, but struggled through parts of his free skate to finish fourth overall.
 He won his third pewter medal with a total score of 224.16, missing the bronze medal by just 0.19 points.
-The selection committee decided to leave him off the 2011 Worlds team, disappointing Abbott who thought the rules stated that other results would be taken into consideration.
-He was named to the team to the 2011 Four Continents instead, where he won the bronze medal behind Japanese skaters Daisuke Takahashi and Yuzuru Hanyu.
+The selection committee left him off the 2011 World Championships team, disappointing Abbott who thought the rules stated that other results would be taken into consideration.
+He was named to the team to the 2011 Four Continents Championships instead, where he won the bronze medal.